Artistic Practice III (BDA732)

 After completing the course, the student should:

-• understand how one's own physical skills and technique can strengthen the performative work.
+• show good physical skills and technique that can strengthen the performative work.

 • have knowledge of artistic research methods that are relevant to the dance artist.